MattCoak-Research/PalladiumDAQ/README.md

 ### Toolbox Version
 * Type 'Palladium;' in the command window.
 All other options below are not required in 99% of cases, just stop here.
-* Optional parameters and presets can be included, like `Palladium(Preset = "Example");` (Presets are .json files that automatically configure the programme on launch, i.e. adding certain Instruments, setting their IP Addresses etc. Default examples are found in the PalladiumPresets folder, and new ones can be added to this folder and then ran)
+* Optional parameters and presets can be included, like `Palladium(Preset = "Example");` (Presets are .json files that automatically configure the programme on launch, i.e. adding certain Instruments, setting their IP Addresses etc. Default examples are found in the `Palladium DAQ - UserFiles/Presets` folder, and new ones can be added to this folder and then ran)
 * If a reference is stored to the Palladium.m entry point when calling it / wrapper object, methods can then be called on that, just like a Preset does.
 For example, one could run: `pd = Palladium(); pd.AddInstrument("Keithley2000", ConnectionType="Debug"); pd.Start();`

 ### Standalone Version